wiggitywhitney/mcp-commit-story/fictional-user-story.md

 - Commit: e4b7c9a
 - Message: "fix: validate email addresses properly"
 - Files: src/auth.js, tests/auth.test.js
-Sarah reads it and smiles.
+Bonnie reads it and smiles.
 "Huh, this actually captures what I did perfectly.
 I can already see the terminal commands the AI ran for me."

 One Day Later

-Sarah's made 6 commits today, working on a complex feature for merchant onboarding.
+Bonnie's made 6 commits today, working on a complex feature for merchant onboarding.
 She opens today's journal file:

 # Daily Journal - 2025-05-16